-During the winter and spring of 2015 and 2016, Columbia River water temperatures were warm and flows were below normal, which may have increased development time and decreased their transit time downstream.
-If larvae transitioned to first-feeding before reaching the estuary, adequate or appropriate prey may not have been available and decreased the survival of the cohort.
-The water particle residence time in the estuary was above normal during the spring, which means that larvae that did enter the estuary would have remained there longer than typical.
-Additionally, the 2015 Columbia River plume volume was at or near record low for March through June and the 2016 plume volume was above normal early in the season but declined to low levels in May and June, suggesting a very poor dispersal of Eulachon larvae into the nutrient-rich marine waters.
-Therefore, the data suggests that poor freshwater environmental conditions were not conducive to early life-stage survival for brood years 2015 and 2016 fish (those returning as Age-5 and Age-4 during 2020).
+During the winter and spring of 2016, Columbia River water temperatures were warm and flows were below normal, which may have increased development time and decreased their transit time downstream.
+If larvae transitioned to first-feeding before reaching the estuary, adequate or appropriate prey may not have been available and decreased survival of the cohort.
+The water particle residence time in the estuary was above normal during the spring, indicating larvae that did enter the estuary would have remained there longer than typical.
+Additionally, the 2016 plume volume was above normal early in the season but declined to low levels in May and June, suggesting a mediocre dispersal of Eulachon larvae into the nutrient-rich marine waters.
+Therefore, the data suggests that poor freshwater environmental conditions were not conducive to early life-stage survival for the 2016 brood year fish (those returning as Age-5 during 2021).

 Columbia River water temperatures during the winter and spring of 2017 were cold and flows were above normal.
 The winter/spring 2018 Columbia River water temperatures were warmer with flows above normal.
-This suggests that 2017 and 2018 larvae were transported downstream at a quicker rate and likely made it further while still feeding on their yolk reserves.
-The 2017 and 2018 water particle residence times in the estuary were short, which means that larvae likely moved through the estuary quickly.
+In 2019 the winter/spring Columbia River water temperatures were colder with near normal flows early, but higher flows between April and May.
+This suggests that 2017-2019 larvae were transported downstream at a quicker rate and likely made it further while still feeding on their yolk reserves.
+The 2017 and 2018 water particle residence times in the estuary were short, which means that larvae likely moved through the estuary quickly (data not available for 2019).
 Finally, the 2017 Columbia River plume volume was at record levels during April-June, suggesting very wide dispersal of Eulachon larvae into nutrient rich marine waters.
 The 2018 Columbia River plume volume was mostly above average, which suggest normal to wide dispersal of larvae into marine waters.
-Therefore, the data suggests that water conditions were highly conducive to early life-stage survival for brood years 2017 and 2018 fish (those returning as Age-3 and Age-2 during 2020.
+Therefore, the data suggests that water conditions were highly conducive to early life-stage survival for brood years 2017 and 2018 fish (those returning as Age-4 and Age-3 during 2021).
+Lastly, conditions appear to be neutral to positive for early life-stage survival of 2019 brood year fish.